UMD: A Globally Connected University

 UMD-Summer: Ghana: Corporate Social Responsibility: A Strategy for Sustainable Development (AAPS)

 The persisting underdevelopment within regions of the world, particularly in Africa suggests that tried initiatives have failed to eradicate poverty.
 To these ends, Corporate Social Responsibility (CSR) is considered an alternative development strategy that recognizes the power of Multinational Corporations in a globalized world, as an agent with the potential to bring about positive change in developing nations.
 Student Ambassadors will explore the practice of CSR and its ability to affect social development in Ghana from a multi-stakeholder perspective.
 In Ghana, Student Ambassadors will be engaged in experiential learning, allowing for the transfer of theory into practice, and a transformation of preconceived beliefs based on their lived Ghanaian experience and understanding.
-Student Ambassadors' will learn of the Ghanaian perspective through lectures by professors of the University of Ghana and Central University College, daily exchanges with Ghanaian students, informed discussions with development experts, dialogues with representatives from non-governmental organizations, and through personal narratives of local Ghanaians.
+Student Ambassadors' will learn of the Ghanaian perspective through lectures by professors of the University of Ghana, engage with Ghanaian students, meet with development experts, learn from representatives from non-governmental organizations and multinational corporations.

 A holistic perspective of the Ghanaian livelihood will be experienced as we travel from the city to rural Ghana, and all spaces in between via historical and cultural excursions.
-You will partner with a non-profit organization in Ghana on a service learning project that has been jointly designed with sensitives to local needs and one that is sustainable - having a long term impact on the community.
-The overall objective of the course is to afford you with a unique perspective on approaches to sustainable development, advocate for social justice, and to consider the value of cultural norms in the development agenda.
+Student Ambassadors will partner with a non-profit organization in Ghana on a service learning project that has been jointly designed with sensitives to local needs and one that is sustainable - having a long term impact on the community.
+The overall objective of the course is to explore approaches to sustainable development, advocate for social justice, and to consider the value of cultural norms in the development agenda.
 The sum of the experience is to result in global citizens!

 UMD and non-UMD sophomores, juniors, and seniors are eligible to apply.